microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/10-Monitor-Manage-Performance-Health.md

 - Identify performance metrics of a WVD host which has a currently connected user and demonstrate how you can view the "User Input Delay per Process" object and "Max Input Delay" counters for that VM.
 - Enable automatic scaling of WVD session hosts to start and stop machines during peak/off-peak hours across each region.
 Consider how the peak/off-peak hours and load balancing will influence the configuration.
 Assume for the purpose of this workshop that VM sizing and user density is designed for a 1CPU per Session to help with testing in a limited size environment.

-**Tips**
+## Tips

-> _The logging information may take a few minutes to appear in the monitoring portal.
-You'll also need to generate user traffic by connecting to WVD after enabling the diagnostics for information to flow through._
+The logging information may take a few minutes to appear in the monitoring portal.
+You'll also need to generate user traffic by connecting to WVD after enabling the diagnostics for information to flow through.

-> _To simulate connection errors you may wish to attempt logins with invalid credentials, closing the client during the logon attempt and deliberately using a different account between the logon to the WVD portal and the WVD session host which should fail._
+To simulate connection errors you may wish to attempt logins with invalid credentials, closing the client during the logon attempt and deliberately using a different account between the logon to the WVD portal and the WVD session host which should fail.

-> _Simulate an unavailable session host by manually stopping the WVD service "RdAgent"_
+Simulate an unavailable session host by manually stopping the WVD service "RdAgent".

-Advanced Challenges (Optional)
+## Advanced Challenges (Optional)

 1. Modify the WVD Insights portal to display the CPU % performance metric for the current host pool on the front page of the dashboard.
 You will need to ensure the metric is only displayed on the Overview tab.